liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

 The Maven Workspace is installed by generating the workspace project from either an archetype or via
 [Blade CLI](/develop/tutorials/-/knowledge_base/7-1/blade-cli).
-You can generate a workspace via archetype by executing the following command with your command line tool:
+You can generate a workspace via archetype by executing the following command:

     mvn archetype:generate \
         -DarchetypeGroupId=com.liferay \